taikiwakatsuki/Stock-Manager-App/README.md

 ![image](Images/figure6.png)

 ## How to create .exe
-1.Edit setup.py to suit your environment.
+1. Edit setup.py to suit your environment.
-1.Run setup.py.
+1. Run setup.py.